bolleyboll/homelab/tempo/README.md

 ## Deployment

-Run the following command to deploy IT Tools to your swarm.
+Run the following command to deploy Tempo to your swarm.

 ```bash
 docker stack deploy -c ./tempo/compose.yaml tempo